If it’s been a few months since that bike saw the outside of your garage, why not tune it up and welcome the warm weather with a family bike ride?

 RELATED: 15 Long Island state parks worth a visit

 The Jones Beach Bike Path spans more than four miles into the state park, where bikes are permitted on the boardwalk.
 Photo courtesy of Long Island Bicycle Tours

 This is one of the most well-known bike trails on Long Island.
 In-line skaters, joggers, and bikers all use the paved trail, which is about 4 1/2 miles and runs parallel to the Wantagh State Parkway.
 The scenery is beautiful and it never crosses a road.
 Once inside the state park, bikes are permitted on the boardwalk, but keep an eye out for pedestrians.

 Valley Steam State Park — Valley Stream

-This 2-mile flat, paved loop provides an easy ride for the whole family.
-For those looking to extend their ride, the state park trail meets up with Hendrickson Park’s trail for an additional 2 miles of biking.
+This two-mile flat, paved loop provides an easy ride for the whole family.
+For those looking to extend the ride, the state park trail meets up with Hendrickson Park’s trail for an additional two miles of biking.

 Belmont Lake State Park — West Babylon

 This trail winds around Belmont Lake in what used to be the estate of August Belmont, who raised thoroughbred horses on the property.
 Enjoy the scenery on this three-mile, mixed-terrain loop.
 Take some time on the playground or continue with a pedal boat rental.

 Cathedral Pines is situated along Carmans River, making this bike trail rather picturesque.
 This is a mountain bike trail, so be prepared for dirt paths, some bumps, and slight inclines.
 However, the park offers trails easy enough for beginner to advanced mountain bikers.

 This trail parallels Sunrise Highway with a connection into the state park.
 Its 3,400 acres are a haven for fish, birds, rare plants, and more.